Table of contents

 What's new

-The American College of Physicians (ACP) has released a new guideline on pharmacological prophylaxis for episodic migraine in nonpregnant adults in outpatient settings.
-First-line options include monotherapy with a beta-blocker (metoprolol or propranolol), valproate, venlafaxine, and amitriptyline.
-Second-line options include topiramate, CGRP antagonists (atogepant or rimegepant), and CGRP antibodies (eptinezumab, erenumab, fremanezumab, or galcanezumab). .
+The American College of Physicians (ACP) has released new guidelines on pharmacological prophylaxis and management of episodic migraine in nonpregnant adults in outpatient settings.
+First-line options for prophylaxis include monotherapy with a beta-blocker (metoprolol or propranolol), valproate, venlafaxine, and amitriptyline.
+Second-line options for prophylaxis include topiramate, CGRP antagonists (atogepant or rimegepant), and CGRP antibodies (eptinezumab, erenumab, fremanezumab, or galcanezumab).
+For the treatment of moderate-to-severe acute episodic migraine, triptans are recommended in addition to NSAIDs in patients not responding adequately to NSAIDs alone. .

 Background